Partner, Goldman Ismail Tomaselli Brennan & Baum LLP

 Jennifer L. Greenblatt

-An accomplished litigator and strategist, Jen Greenblatt develops case themes, deposes key fact and expert witnesses, briefs and argues dispositive motions, and examines trial witnesses in complex product liability and commercial cases nationwide.
+An accomplished litigator and strategist, Jen Greenblatt develops and executes case themes, defends and deposes key fact and expert witnesses, briefs and argues dispositive motions, and examines trial witnesses in complex product liability, antitrust, and commercial cases nationwide.
 And she gets results: Jen’s work has led to favorable pre-trial dismissals, settlements, and jury verdicts for a diverse roster of clients, including pharmaceutical and medical device manufacturers, software companies, major retailers, and energy businesses.
 Jen’s attention to detail also makes her a natural in handling all aspects of case management in litigations with millions to billions of dollars at stake.